-The only surviving remnant of this huge complex of buildings is the chapel building which has been converted into an Asian community centre.
+The only surviving remnant of the workhouse buildings is the chapel which has now been converted into an Asian community centre.

-In 1853-4, the Oxford Incorporation "fully alive to all the evils which result from the association of the children and the adult paupers" erected an industrial school on a ten-acre site at Cowley Fields, three miles out of Oxford.
-It was located was opposite what was to become the eastern end of Fern Hill Road, where the forecourt of the BMW works now lies.
+In 1853-4, the Oxford Incorporation "fully alive to all the evils which result from the association of the children and the adult paupers" erected industrial schools on a ten-acre site at Cowley Fields, three miles out of Oxford.
+The establishment was located was opposite what was to become the eastern end of Fern Hill Road, where the forecourt of the BMW car works now lies.